Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

-Recent advancements have introduced a suite of Biometric Privacy-Enhancing Technologies (B-PETs), designed to safeguard sensitive information embedded within biometric templates.
-These techniques prioritize the protection of identity-related data, either by obscuring biometric templates through template protection schemes or by minimizing the inclusion of privacy-sensitive attributes such as age, gender, and ethnicity.
+Recently, a variety of Biometric Privacy-Enhancing Technologies (B-PETs) have emerged to protect privacy-sensitive information contained in biometric templates.
+This can be achieved through template protection techniques and/or methods that reduce the exposure of sensitive attributes such as age, gender, and ethnicity in biometric data.

-The ISO/IEC~24745 standard \citep{ISO24745} sets forth four primary requirements for each biometric template protection scheme, encompassing the principles of \textbf{cancelability}, \textbf{unlinkability}, \textbf{irreversibility}, and the \textbf{preservation of recognition performance}.
-These biometric template protection schemes can be categorized into two main groups: \textbf{(i)} cancelable biometrics, which encompasses techniques like Bio-Hashing \citep{jin2004biohashing}, MLP-Hash \citep{shahreza2023mlp}, IoM-Hashing \citep{jin2017ranking}, among others, and rely on transformation functions dependent on keys to generate protected templates \citep{nandakumar2015biometric, sandhya2017biometric, rathgeb2022deep}, and \textbf{(ii)} biometric cryptosystems, which include methodologies such as fuzzy commitment \citep{juels1999fuzzy} and fuzzy vault \citep{juels2006fuzzy}, either binding keys to biometric templates or generating keys from these templates \citep{uludag2004biometric, rathgeb2022deep}.
-Additionally, some researchers have explored the application of Homomorphic Encryption for template protection in face recognition systems \citep{boddeti2018secure, bassit2021fast, ijcb2022hybrid}.
+The ISO/IEC~24745 standard \cite{ISO24745} sets forth four primary requirements for each biometric template protection scheme, encompassing the principles of \textit{cancelability}, \textit{unlinkability}, \textit{irreversibility}, and the \textit{preservation of recognition performance}.
+These biometric template protection schemes can be categorized into two main groups: \textbf{(i)} cancelable biometrics, which encompasses techniques like Bio-Hashing \cite{jin2004biohashing}, MLP-Hash \cite{shahreza2023mlp}, IoM-Hashing \cite{jin2017ranking}, among others, and rely on transformation functions dependent on keys to generate protected templates \cite{nandakumar2015biometric, sandhya2017biometric, rathgeb2022deep}, and \textbf{(ii)} biometric cryptosystems, which include methodologies such as fuzzy commitment \cite{juels1999fuzzy} and fuzzy vault \cite{juels2006fuzzy}, either binding keys to biometric templates or generating keys from these templates \cite{uludag2004biometric, rathgeb2022deep}.
+Additionally, some researchers have explored the application of Homomorphic Encryption for template protection in face recognition systems \cite{boddeti2018secure, bassit2021fast, ijcb2022hybrid}.